Korg has always been a big name in the music gear market, being responsible for some of the most iconic instruments since the 1970s.

 The RH3 keyboard has always been one of the high-end Korg offerings, and having it available in this affordable price range is remarkable.
 For less than $1,000, you’re getting a lot of value.

 The lack of built-in speakers is a minor setback for anyone planning to use the D1 at home, but I’m sure you have a set of speakers or headphones that you can use with the D1 already.

 Paired with the right headphones or speakers, the D1 sounds amazing – thanks to well-sampled built-in sounds.

 For gigging musicians, the D1 is a no-brainer.
-The line outputs connect easily to audio systems, and the MIDI ports enable you to expand your sound palate with external sound modules and performance software on laptops.
+The line outputs connect easily to audio systems, and the MIDI ports enable you to expand your sound palette with external sound modules and performance software on laptops.

 Speaking of laptops, the D1 has huge potential as a MIDI-controller, especially if you’re going after something with fully weighted keys.

 Combining the D1 with VST instruments unlocks even more creative possibilities.
 Just remember that you’ll need a USB MIDI interface, as the D1 does not have a USB connector.